“Let the beauty we love be what we do...”

 Born and raised in the suburbs of Washington D.C., Linda graduated from the University of Maryland, majoring in fine art.
 She began painting in watercolor in 1975 and immediately began receiving accolades for her precise skill.
 She quickly accumulated a long list of commissions including: The Limited, Marriott Corporation, Ski Magazine, Winter Park Resort, Aspen Ski Company, Snowmass Resort Association, Vail Associates, Grand Marnier, U.S. Ski Team, Audi, Continental Airlines, Vail Valley Foundation, Steamboat Resorts, Ernst & Young and Dow Chemical.

-Complimenting her growing acclaim, Linda has received recognition from the world of golf and tennis.
+Complementing her growing acclaim, Linda has received recognition from the world of golf and tennis.
 Linda was commissioned to create original watercolors for two Jerry Ford Golf Tournaments in Vail, Colorado.
 The colorful limited edition prints were all signed by President Ford and the artist; a second limited edition golf print has been released entitled “Par Excellence.”
-Other related works include a depiction of the U.S. Open tennis tournament of which the image

 Recognized as the nations preeminent skiing artist, in 1989 and 1999 Linda was chosen to depict the World Alpine Ski Championship in Vail, Colorado as well as Vail’s 40th Anniversary poster for the 2002-2003 season.
 The U.S. Ski & Snowboard Team has also commissioned her to create original watercolors of gold medal skiers Picabo Street and Jonny Moseley.
 Each painting has also been reproduced into a limited edition with each print signed by the Olympic champions!